freedomofpress/securedrop/docs/tails_printing_guide.rst

 the compatibility of printers with Linux.
 As a tip for narrowing down your search, look for printers that are compatible with Debian, or Debian-based distributions like Ubuntu, since Tails itself is also Debian-based.
-This might increase the chances for a successfully seamless installation experience in Tails.
+This might increase the chances for a seamless installation experience in Tails.

 In any case, this document outlines the usual set of steps that we follow when attempting to use a new printer with Tails, and provides some troubleshooting